kellyjonbrazil/microsim/k8s_deployments/README.md

 The following features are enabled in this deployment:

 - WWW Service
-    - 1 Pods running the Client with the realtime stats http server enabled on port 5000
+    - 1 Pod running the Client with the realtime stats http server enabled on port 5000
     - Service is publicly exposed via LoadBalancer on port 80
     - Client makes HTTP requests to the `auth` and `db` services on port 8080 every .5 seconds
         - request size is 4KB